grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 └── tests
 ```

-## Converting functionality

-This section describes the specific guidance to follow for converting functionality from the frontend to the backend.
+## Convert frontend to backend functions

-Most plugins only need to implement three methods to be fully functional: a function to run queries, a function to test the data source connection, and any additional GET requests to retrieve different resources (useful to populate the query or config editors).
+Most plugins only need to implement three methods to be fully functional: a function to run queries, a function to test the data source connection, and any additional GET requests to retrieve different resources (used to populate the query editor or config editor).
+All three methods usually share the same authentication mechanism against the target data source.

-Apart from that, all the methods usually share the same authentication mechanism against the target data source.
-Let's start analyzing how to move the authentication logic from the frontend to the backend.
+Now let's discuss how to move the authentication logic from the frontend to the backend.

 ### Authentication

 Grafana data sources typically include two types of data: `jsonData` and `secureJsonData`.
 The former is used to store non-sensitive information, while the latter is used to store sensitive information like passwords or API keys.

-Both frontend and backend use the same JSON data to authenticate against the target data source.
+Both frontend and backend types use the same JSON data to authenticate against the target data source.
 The main difference is that frontend data sources should read and use credentials for every request while backend data sources should share the same authenticated client between requests.
-Let's see an example.

-In a frontend-only data source, any request that requires authentication needs to go through the plugin-proxy.
-This translates to defining a `routes` object within the `plugin.json` and specifying there the URL and credentials to use for each request.
-For example, this defines how to request the given URL setting an `Authorization` header with the `jsonData` credentials:
+In a frontend-only data source, any request that requires authentication needs to go through the plugin proxy.
+You need to define a `routes` object within the `plugin.json` file and specify there the URL and credentials to use for each request.
+For example, you can request a given URL by setting an `Authorization` header with the `jsonData` credentials:

 ```json title="src/plugin.json"
 "routes": [